-Backdoors are also very hard to find because they don’t have to be linked in the site, they can be very small and be easily confused with “normal” code.
+Backdoors are also very hard to find because they don’t have to be linked directly in the website, they can be very small and be easily confused with “normal” code.
 Some of them have passwords, some are heavily encrypted/encoded and can be anywhere on your site, file system or database.

 We have written extensively about website backdoors (generally in PHP) that allow for continuous reinfections and control of hacked websites.